K0rz3n/session-maintainer/README.md

 ![usage_display](./images/usage_display.png)

-**session-maintainer** is a highly configurable automation tool that supports automatic acquisition of website sessions through Chrome and API requests, persistence based on MySQL, and can be automatically maintained and updated.
-It can serve as a cornerstone for security scanning and automated verification
+**Session-Maintainer** is a highly configurable automation tool that supports automatic acquisition of website sessions through Chrome and API requests, persistence based on MySQL, and can be automatically maintained and updated.
+It can serve as a cornerstone for security scanning and automated verification.

+The project's prototype is the login state maintenance module of a scanner, whose **operation mode has been refined and validated through long-term practical use**.
+It has now been reorganized and restructured for open-source sharing.

 **The advantages of this project are:**